 Q: My son is attending the Backwoods Engineering Camp.
 When can I come and see the projects that he has built?
 A: When you pick up your sons from camp on Saturday we will take you on a tour showing off the Scouts’ work.
 Bring a camera so that you can take pictures.
 The tour starts at 9AM sharp, so please don’t be late.

 Q: Are there restrictions on who can participate in the Backwoods Engineering Camp?
-A: Yes.
-All participants must have earned their First Class rank.
-There are no age limits for participants.
+A: The Backwoods Engineering Camp is open to boys and girls.
+There is no rank requirement for attendees.

 750 Waterloo Road

 (973) 347-2240 (in season)

 Camp Somers Program Director

 Richard Hawkins • (973) 765-9322 x225

 Carl Zipper • 973-309-3350